-Repository Initialization is a development Claude Skill built by Diego Rodrigues de Sa e Souza.
+Repository Initialization is a development claude skill built by Diego Rodrigues de Sa e Souza.
 Best for: Developers starting new projects or onboarding existing repos to Claude Code workflows get standardized infrastructure in minutes..

 What it does